 We don’t take the prospect of matching donation campaigns lightly.
 As others have noted, matching donation drives are often used by organizations that would have received the money anyway, thus compromising the authenticity of a matching situation.
 If a donor offers a large gift, these organizations might request to use the large gift as part of a matching campaign so as to generate additional income.
 This situation can be morally suspect, as the organization would have received the money anyway, and we don’t endorse matching campaigns that are created in that manner.

 Yes.
 ACE is a registered 501(c)(3) charity, and all donations in the United States are tax-deductible.
-Additionally, Swiss and German donors can qualify for tax deductions to ACE by donating through the Effective Altruism Foundation.
-In 2017, donors in the UK will also be able to donate to ACE while qualifying for Gift Aid.
+Additionally, non-U.S. donors can qualify for tax deductions to ACE and our recommended charities by donating through the organizations listed on our Tax Deductibility By Country page.

 No, ACE does not receive any funds related to conducting an evaluation on any one group.
 We are funded almost entirely by private donations made by individuals who support our overall mission to find and promote the most effective ways to help animals.
 In addition, we have a donation policy to ensure that we do not face conflicts of interest between our donors and our recommendations.

 ACE considers suffering in general; if there is a large amount of suffering and we can take action to prevent it, then we believe that taking such action deserves consideration regardless of the origin.
 For example, people should certainly help human victims of natural disasters like earthquakes, even though this suffering is not anthropogenic.
 However, there are some instances of mass suffering of animals for which we don’t currently know of any particularly impactful remedies.
 If future research suggests a cost-effective way to alleviate suffering on a wider scale than the current viable approaches, we will revise our recommendations based on that knowledge.